semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 * Setup Anaconda environment
 * Prepare the data
 * Download the finetuned models
-* Select dataset and run the inference script
+* Select the dataset and run the inference script

 ## Reproduce the thesis steps
 * Setup Anaconda environment
 * Prepare the data
-* Prepare the crossvalidation approach
+* Prepare the cross-validation approach
 * Download the clean UIE models
 * Finetune the models on each of the folds
-* Run the crossvalidation evaluation scripts to get the results
+* Run the cross-validation evaluation scripts to get the results